Johnstown, New York: Daniel Cady

-One of the men instrumental in shaping Fulton County was Judge Daniel Cady, a prominent Johnstown resident.
+One of the men who shaped Fulton County was Judge Daniel Cady, a prominent Johnstown resident.
 Sometimes called "the father of Fulton County", Cady named the new county after Robert Fulton, who was related by marriage to Cady's wife, Margaret Livingston.
 Robert Fulton, an inventor, is perhaps best known for devising the improvements that made steamboats commercially viable.

 Judge Daniel Cady was one of Johnstown's most important citizens.
 With indirect connections by marriage to John Jacob Astor and that family's lucrative fur business interests, Daniel Cady, adept at managing these connections and his own business interests, joined the ranks of the wealthiest landowners in New York.
 After moving to Johnstown in 1799, he married Margaret Livingston, whose father, Col. James Livingston, fought in the Continental Army at the battles of Quebec and Saratoga during the American Revolution.
-Col. Livingston is credited with frustrating Benedict Arnold's attempted treason by firing on The Vulture, the boat intended to carry Arnold to safety.
-A public servant as well as astute lawyer and businessman, Judge Cady served in the New York state legislature from 1808 until 1814.
+Col. Livingston frustrated Benedict Arnold's attempted treason by firing on The Vulture, the boat intended to carry Arnold to safety.
+A public servant as well as an astute lawyer and businessman, Judge Cady served in the New York state legislature from 1808 until 1814.
 In 1814 he was elected as a Federalist to one term in the United States House of Representatives.
-In 1816, he returned to Johnstown from Washington and resumed his legal practice.
+In 1816, he returned to Johnstown from Washington and resumed legal practice.
 He later served as a judge on the New York Supreme Court, Fourth District, from 1847 until 1855.
 Cady died in Johnstown in 1859 and is buried in the cemetery there.

 John D. McDonald

-John D. McDonald (1816-1900) was born in Johnstown.
-Orphaned at 12, he took off for the Wisconsin Territory at age 20, where he was a farmer (lived on the same farm for 63 years) and served in the Wisconsin State Assembly and in various local office.
+John D. McDonald (1816–1900) was born in Johnstown.
+Orphaned at 12, he took off for the Wisconsin Territory at age 20, where he was a farmer (lived on the same farm for 63 years) and served in the Wisconsin State Assembly and in various local offices.

 Israel T. Hatch

 Hatch was born in Johnstown.
-He went on to become mayor of Buffalo, New York, and was also elected to the U.S. House of Representatives.
-He was law partners with Henry K. Smith, who also became a mayor of Buffalo.
+He became mayor of Buffalo, New York and a U.S. House of Representatives member.
+He was a law partner with Henry K. Smith, who also became a mayor of Buffalo.